 Connected by the breathtaking Glacier Express, Zermatt is another must-visit town for a skiing holiday.
 The iconic Matterhorn serves as a backdrop to 147 different runs and 224 miles of snowy powder.
+It’s one of the most beautiful places to visit in Switzerland.
 Both ski resorts are open during the summer thanks to its snowy peaks no matter the time of the year.

 Water sports on the lakeside

 With about 7,000 lakes in the country, 103 of which spanning over 30 hectares, lake adventures are hard to miss.
 It’s also one of the more cost-efficient experiences you can have as most of the lake activities can do here can be done for free.
 Wherever you decide to call your temporary home while visiting Switzerland for a weekend, there is bound to be a lake nearby.

 In the summer, swimming in the lakes is free.
 You can go straight into the water or visit one of the many lake baths setup in the city.
 Zurich is particularly famous for these, also called “badi”, with around 40 dotting along Limmat River and Lake Zurich.
 Some of these open-air baths also transform into outdoor bars for a cool summer night drink.

 If swimming isn’t your cup of tea, you can also go on ferry tours to different castles and vineyards around the lake.
 Lake Geneva and Lake Lucerne are popular for steamboat rides that bring you to different shores for different kinds of tours.
 If you prefer not to go on the water altogether, there are many biking and hiking paths around the perimeter of these lakes.